avpa11/userland-rootkit/report/user-guide.md

 Directory watches compute a hash signature over sorted directory entries (name + stat info).
 Any change to the directory's entries or their metadata triggers an alert.

-**Special case — `/etc/shadow`**: Per requirements, `/etc/shadow` cannot be watched directly.
-When a file watch is requested for `/etc/shadow`, it is transparently converted to a directory watch on `/etc/`.
-Any change within `/etc/` will generate an alert.
+**Special case — `/etc/shadow`**: When watching `/etc/shadow`, the victim captures a snapshot of the file contents and compares user entries on subsequent changes.
+Alerts indicate specific user additions/removals or generic size changes.

 Watch alerts appear asynchronously on the commander console prefixed with `[collector] Alert:`.